 Distributions for original versus derivative images. (a , b) original gray – level image and its partial derivative image; (c,d) histograms for original and derivative images.
 This figure uses a commonly employed image called Barb

-This is a simple approximation of a partial differential operator δ / δ x applied to an image defined in terms of integer values of and y.
+This is a simple approximation of a partial differential operator δ / δ x applied to an image defined in terms of integer values of x and y.

 Another approach is to use the discrete version of the 2D Laplacian operator to define a difference image d(x, y) as